-Operating expenses for Reentry Services decreased by \$14.5 million during First Quarter 2022 compared to First Quarter 2021 primarily due to a decrease of \$15.7 million as a result of the sale of our youth business which was effective July 1, 2021.
-This decrease was offset by a net increase of \$1.2 million primarily due to new/reactivated contracts and programs including the activation of our company-owned Tampa Residential Reentry Center in Tampa, Florida in September 2021.
+Operating expenses for Reentry Services decreased by \$11.8 million during Second Quarter 2022 compared to Second Quarter 2021 primarily due to a decrease of \$14.9 million as a result of the sale of our youth business which was effective July 1, 2021.
+We also experienced a decrease of \$1.0 million due to contract terminations.
+These decreases were partially offset by increases of \$2.0 million due to new/reactivated contracts, day reporting centers and programs including the activation of our company-owned Tampa Residential Reentry Center in Tampa, Florida in September 2021.
+Also partially offsetting the decreases was a net aggregate increase of \$2.1 million related to increased census levels at certain of our community-based and reentry centers due to increased programming needs and referrals.